sandesh-30/Covid19_Detection_by_CNN/README.md

 <a href="https://github.com/Bhasin-IEOR">Shubham Bhasin</a>.

-This project aims at detecting COVID-19 positive cases through chest X-Ray images using Convolutional Neural Networks Achieved an accuracy of 93.8% using ADAM optimizer
+This project aims at detecting COVID-19 positive cases through chest X-Ray images using Convolutional Neural Networks.